 - Diabetics may eat paneer as a nutritious meal option.
 Because it’s high in protein and low in carbohydrates, this is ideal for reducing post-meal sugar spikes.

-- To make paneer without rennet, heated milk is boiled and curdled with citrus juices like lemon or lime, vinegar, yoghurt, or citric acid.
+- To make paneer without rennet, heated milk is boiled and curdled with citrus juices like lemon or lime, vinegar, yogurt, or citric acid.
 Despite its firmness, paneer cubes should not be challenging, and you should assess a paneer dish on how soft and fluffy the cheese is.

 - When using paneer, it is not necessarily sliced into cubes and fried.
 It may be eaten fresh, crumbled, moulded, and sometimes with cumin or mint flavouring.